Level 2 and 3 Teaching Assistants - Join our Books!

 About the Role

-We are looking for Level 2 and Level 3 Teaching Assistants able to commute to Wisbech, Cambridgeshire, to join our books for January 2026.
+We are looking for Level 2 and Level 3 Teaching Assistants able to commute to Thetford, Norfolk, to join our books for March 2026.
 This is an exciting opportunity to support children with Autism Spectrum Disorder (ASD) and Social, Emotional, and Mental Health (SEMH) needs in a nurturing and inclusive environment.

-Level 2 and Level 3 Teaching Assistants in Wisbech, Cambridgeshire, you will play a key role in supporting teachers and pupils, ensuring all children can access learning and reach their full potential.
+As a Level 2 or Level 3 Teaching Assistant in the Thetford area, Norfolk, you will play a key role in supporting teachers and pupils, ensuring all children can access learning and reach their full potential.

 • Provide classroom support for both teachers and pupils.